adamaveray/blight/docs/Themes.md

 Themes
 ======

-A theme follows the same base package format as a [plugin](PLUGIN.md), with additional files.
+A theme follows the same base package format as a [plugin](PLUGIN.md), with additional files:

 	ThemeName/
     	ThemeName.php